gsotirchos/home-service-bot/README.md

 * [**scripts/test_navigation.sh**](scripts/test_navigation.sh): Starts the Gazebo simulation environment, brings up the `rtabmap` node in *localization* mode along with the `move_base` node, starts a configured `rviz` window, and waits for the database map to load and the robot to be localized.
 * [**scripts/pick_objects.sh**](scripts/pick_objects.sh): Starts the Gazebo simulation environment, brings up the `rtabmap` node in *localization* mode along with the `move_base` node, starts a configured `rviz` window, waits for the database map to load and the robot to be localized, brings up the `pick_objects` node, and moves the robot to the pickup and dropoff locations.
 * [**scripts/add_markers.sh**](scripts/add_markers.sh): Starts the Gazebo simulation environment, brings up the `rtabmap` node in *localization* mode along with the `move_base` node, starts a configured `rviz` window, waits for the database map to load and the robot to be localized, brings up the `add_markers` node, and shows and hides a marker at the pickup and dropoff locations in 5 second intervals.
-* [**scripts/home_service.sh**](scripts/home_service.sh): Starts the Gazebo simulation environment, brings up the `rtabmap` node in *localization* mode along with the `move_base` node, starts a configured `rviz` window, waits for the database map to load and the robot to be localized, brings up the `pick_objects` and `add_markers` nodes, and performs a pickup and dropoff: a pickup marker is shown, the robot moves to it, waits 5 sec, and then moves to another location where it places the marker.
+* [**scripts/home_service.sh**](scripts/home_service.sh): Starts the Gazebo simulation environment, brings up the `rtabmap` node in *localization* mode along with the `move_base` node, starts a configured `rviz` window, waits for the database map to load and the robot to be localized, brings up the `pick_objects` and `add_markers` nodes, and performs a pickup and dropoff demo: a pickup marker is shown, the robot moves to it, waits 5 sec, and then moves to another location where it places the marker.

 ### Using launch files

+If you prefer to manually launch each launch file rather than use the shell scripts this then the following steps achieve the same result (except for the pickup and dropoff demo).

 1. Start the Gazebo environment containing the robot: